 The 19th century made maps “popular”.
 It was the era of cartography when maps were becoming more and more common.
 Printing maps became much cheaper and easier—therefore, their mass consumption took place.
 It was not only a way to strategically plan a military operation.
 It also became a sign of economic growth, a way to navigate when traveling across the country.

-In 1884 Greenwich prime meridian became a universal starting point.
+In 1884, the Greenwich prime meridian became a universal starting point.
 The maps were going global, and there was no way to stop this.
-The 20th century brought a drastic change to the way maps were created, and that’s where we can actually start talking about mapping as we know it today.
+The 20th century brought a drastic change to the way maps were created, and that’s where we can actually start talking about mapping as we know it today, incorporating advanced GNSS receivers that further revolutionized the field.

 The 20th century was all about looking for something big: the new inventions, the new approaches, new challenges.
 Aerial photography was a predecessor of drone mapping.
 It started back in the middle of the 19th century and gained popularity in the 20th with the invention of the semi-automatic camera.
 The aerial maps, photo intelligence, even pigeons with the photo cameras on—cartography was desperately looking for a big breakthrough.